helidon-io/helidon/docs/se/config/introduction.md

   page-size: 25
 ```

 The configuration has the same internal representation in `Config`.
 Once created, the `Config` object provides many methods the application can use to retrieve config data as various Java types.
-See the [`Config`](/apidocs/io.helidon.config/io/helidon/config/Config.html) Javadoc for complete details.
+See the [`Config`][config] Javadoc for complete details.

 ```java
 int pageSize = config.get("web.page-size")